• Mumbai, India

 Q6.
 Can an autistic child study?

-Children with autism can study.
+A. Children with autism can study.
 The learning abilities of an autistic child vary.
 Some of them need special education classes, while others need advanced learning opportunities that help them stay engaged in the classroom.

 Q7.
-How to teach an autistic child?
+How to teach a child with autism?

 Q8.
 At what age will an autistic child talk?